StanfordLegion/regent-lang.org/tutorial/04_logical_regions.md

 var x = fs { a = 3.14, b = 4, c = 5, c = 6 }
 {% endhighlight %}

-Values of field spaces can be used like any other type: they can be passed (by-value) to tasks, returned from tasks, modified, etc. To access the individual elements of a field space, use the `.` (dot) operator.
+Such values can be used like values of any other type: they can be passed (by-value) to tasks, returned from tasks, modified, etc. To access the individual elements of a field space, use the `.` (dot) operator.